top of page

 Understand Every Moment

-HELIX turns continuous sensor data into a clear integrity view: where the defect is, what it likely is, how fast it’s growing, and what to do next.
+HELIX turns continuous sensor data into a live integrity view: where degradation is forming, which mechanism is most likely involved, how quickly risk is changing, and what action to prioritize next.

 Use the heatmap to pinpoint risk, the timeline to track growth, and the root cause view to connect degradation to operating conditions.
 Maintenance becomes proactive, not reactive.